LITERARY WEEK !! 23rd - 27th JANUARY 2023

 If your child is a devoted Tom Gates or David Walliams fan and you are looking for ideas of books to encourage them to branch out, have a look at the 'Tube Map' for your child's age group which suggests books linked to your child's preferred authors or book genre:

-As of September the school will be following Read Write Phonics to ensure our phonic programme is delivered with rigour and fidelity.
+The school follows Read Write Inc Phonics to ensure our phonic programme is delivered with rigour and fidelity.
 We teach our phonics, so that is accessible to all, by planning for 100% engagement from each child.
 Synthetic systematic phonics is a key skill that supports the development of early reading.

 We place our quality phonics teaching in a language rich curriculum, with exposure to a range of both physical and digital texts.
 We continually aim to make strides towards closing the word gap.